daniellmb/MinPubSub/README.md

 MinPubSub
 =========

-Keep your projects loosely coupled with this micro publish/subscribe messaging framework, weighing in at only **198 bytes** gzipped.
+A micro publish/subscribe messaging framework, weighing in at only **198 bytes** gzipped.
 Created by rewritting Peter Higgins jQuery plugin to be self contained.
+Keep your projects loosely coupled with this wonderful design pattern.

 ### Features